Length – 35 km

 35% double track access roads

-Terrain – hills and valleys on the north and south end, more level in the middle
+Elevation – large hills and valleys (by Ont. standards) on the north and south end, more level in the middle

-Surface – smooth soil, few rocks, sandy on north end, some gravel, drains well after a rain
+Terrain – smooth soil, a few rocks and roots, sandy on north end, some gravel, drains well after a rain

-Skill – all levels, best for intermediate MTB, and Park style ride
+Skill – all levels, best for intermediate MTB, and intermediate Park style ride

-Facilities – parking lot (can get busy), outhouse
+Facilities – parking lot (can get busy), outhouse, no food or water close by

-Highlights – lots of variety and fast gnarly hilly track, new ramps built
+Highlights – lots of variety for all level, fast gnarly hilly track, new ramps built

-Maps – at trailhead and a few in the interior, signs on access roads
+Maps – at trailhead and a few in the interior, post markers on access roads junctions

 Trail Pass – free